 Alfred Clough and the Last Bottle Oven FiringIn October 1978, Alfred Clough, the Fireman responsible for the firing, presented a lecture about the event to the British Ceramic Society.
 An audio record was made of the talk.
 This has lain dormant for almost 40 years.
 But now it has been edited, and together with still images of the Last Bottle Oven Firing, this 20 minute movie has been created.

-The complete audio recording of the lecture together with the Q&A session is available here>
+The complete audio recording of the lecture and Q&A session is available here>

 The Last Bottle Oven Firing - Official Video 1978 - "Potbank"The Last Bottle Oven Firing was recorded on film by University Of Aston in Birmingham.

 The film documents the last bottle oven firing at the Hudson and Middleton Works, Longton, organised by Gladstone Pottery Museum.
 Written and directed by Jennifer Tann.
 Duration: 31mins

 The film begins with a brief introduction to The Potteries and a short history of the growth in pottery manufacture in the area.
 The composition and layout of potbanks is also described.
 A sequence shows the exterior of the Gladstone Pottery Museum and moves on to look at a modern pottery factory and then there is a sequence showing the older pottery making methods.
 This is followed by a demonstration of the making of a saggar; a fireclay box used to hold the pottery in the oven.
 Next there are scenes of people using various techniques to decorate pottery.
 After this the pottery is placed in a specific way in the saggars. placers then carry the saggars on their heads into the oven where they are stacked in bungs.
 The commentary gives a detailed description of the anatomy of the bottle oven and also the way in which the ovens were kindled, baited and the temperatures controlled.
 The final scenes show the oven being unloaded.